 If the drawn ball has type $i$, it is replaced together with $\Delta X_{nj}$ balls of type $j$, $j=1,\dots,n$, where the random vector $ \Delta X_{n}=(\Delta X_{n1},\dots, \Delta X_{nq}) $ has the same distribution as $ \xi_i$ and is independent of everything else that has happened so far.
 Thus, the urn is updated to $X_{n+1}=X_n+\gD X_n$.

-In many applications, the numbers $X_{nj}$ and $\xi_{ij}$ are integers, but that is not necessary; it has been noted several times that the \Polya{} urn process is well-defined also for \emph{real} $X_{ni}$ and $\xi_{ij}$, with probabilities for the different replacements still given by \eqref{urn}, see \eg{} \cite[Remark 4.2]{SJ154}, \cite[Remark 1.11]{SJ169} and \cite{P}, and \cite{Jirina} for the related case of branching processes; the ``number of balls'' $X_{ni}$ may thus be any nonnegative real number.
+In many applications, the numbers $X_{nj}$ and $\xi_{ij}$ are integers, but that is not necessary; it has been noted several times that the \Polya{} urn process is well-defined also for \emph{real} $X_{ni}$ and $\xi_{ij}$, with probabilities for the different replacements still given by \eqref{urn}, see \eg{} \cite{BaiHu}, \cite[p.~126]{BaiHuR}, \cite[Remark 4.2]{SJ154}, \cite[Remark 1.11]{SJ169} and \cite{P}, and earlier \cite{Jirina} for the related case of branching processes; the ``number of balls'' $X_{ni}$ may thus be any nonnegative real number.
 (This can be interpreted as the amount (mass) of colour $i$ in the urn, rather than the number of discrete balls.)
-We assume that, for every $n\ge0$,
+The replacements $\xi_{ij}$ are thus random real numbers.
+We allow them to be negative, meaning that balls may be subtracted from the urn.
+However, we always assume that $X_0$ and the random vectors $\xi_i$ are such that, for every $n\ge0$, \as